 The EPA-licensed Melbourne Regional Landfill (MRL) collects residual waste from residential, commercial, and industrial customers.
-Australia produces 50 tonnes of waste every year, with 51% being recycled and the rest of the waste going to landfill.
+Australia produces 50 million tonnes of waste every year, with 51% being recycled and the rest of the waste going to landfill.
 The by-product of the residual waste is processed to safely and effectively power communities with renewable energy.
 In FY18, MRL powered over 28,000 Victorian homes.

 MRL is a highly engineered and regulated facility that operates to the highest environmental standards to minimise impact on the community.
 As an EPA-licensed landfill, MRL follows stringent standards and processes.
 As well as household waste, solid inert waste and shredded tyres, MRL can accept quarantine waste such as food from international flights and ships.
 This waste is managed via deep burial into defined pits in active landfill cells.

 MRL captures landfill gas from unrecyclable waste and turns it into electricity to power more than 28,400 homes in Melbourne.
 Our landfill gas generators combust the gas, destroy the methane, before converting it into electricity to be sent to the national grid.
 They have an uptime rate of 90%, which means we’re providing renewable energy into the electricity grid 24 hours a day, all year round.

 How we do itA landfill is an area divided into cells, about the size of a large swimming pool.
 Each cell is filled and sealed before a new cell is begun.
 Active landfill cells, where the compacted waste is buried, have special liners and covers to contain the gases and liquids produced by the decomposing waste so they do not pollute the surrounding area.